kcarnold/cs344/content/resources.md

 ### Google Colab

 In addition to the lab computers, you can run all the book's notebooks, and most of our labs and homeworks, on [Google Colab](https://colab.research.google.com/).
+Links to open notebooks in Colab are given next to each reading link.

 To install fastai, insert a cell at the top that contains: